Sookeyy-12/NeuralNitro-AI/README.md

 # Neural Nitro AI

-This is a learning environment for competitive racing car AI(s) made in Unity.
+This is a learning environment for competitive racing car AI agent(s) made in Unity.

 More details on this project soon.